The Bankrate promise

 What does scheduled personal property cover?

 Though specific limits and exclusions vary by insurance company and policy type, most homeowners insurance policies limit certain items in the standard policy.
-For example, if you lose an item away from your home, there may be a cap of $500 or $1,000 to replace the item, and you could be subject to the homeowners policy deductible.
-However, if you have the items listed under scheduled personal property, you are covered for the full value on- and off-premises.
+For example, if a high-value item is stolen, there may be a cap of $500 or $1,000 to replace it, and you could be subject to the homeowners policy deductible.
+However, if you schedule your personal property, you are covered for its full value on- and off-premises.

-Another benefit to having a scheduled personal property endorsement is the extra coverage perks you would not have under standard personal property coverage.
+Another benefit of a scheduled personal property endorsement is the extra coverage you would not have under standard personal property coverage.
 With scheduled personal property, you also typically get:

 - Accidental loss coverage, also called mysterious disappearance

 - Accidental physical damage coverage

 - $0 deductible for scheduled personal property claim (unless the policyholder chooses a higher deductible)